 What’s the bottom line?

-If you’re planning on exclusively pumping for more than a month or two, I think the Pumparoo is great investment that will make your life easier, so go for it!
+If you’re exclusively pumping or pumping and working, I think the Pumparoo is great investment that can help make your life easier.
+It’s definitely worth trying out!